Sultanate of Sarawak: Sarawak–Sukadana union

+The Sultan later married to Ratu Surya Kesuma, sister of the reigning monarch.
+He also briefly settled in Sukadana and requested permission to carry out missionary activities on the local populace.
+His request was granted and he was given land around the Sambas River to perform his duties.

 Sarawak–Sambas union

-The Jamek Mosque of Sambas Sultanate.
+The jama masjid (congregational mosque) of Sambas Sultanate.
 The arrival of Sultan Tengah in Sambas converted the ancient Hindu kingdom into a Malay Muslim Sultanate.
 The current ruling house of Sambas traced their lineage from the Sarawakian Sultan.

+By 1600, Sultan Tengah departed Sukadana to Sambas together with an entourage of 40 vessels consisting of armed men.
+The royal entourage arrived and built a settlement around Kuala Bangun, near the Sambas river.
+It was during this time in Sambas that Ratu Surya Kesuma gave birth to a son, Radin Sulaiman.
+She later gave birth to: Pengiran Badaruddin (would later become Pengiran Bendahara Seri Maharaja) and Pengiran Abdul Wahab (Pengiran Temenggong Jaya Kesuma).

 Located further up of the Sambas River, The Sultan's arrival in Kota Lama was greatly celebrated by the Ratu Sapundak, the King of Kota Lama who welcomed the Sultan as the royal guest of honour.
 The King allowed Sultan Tengah to perform his missionary activities with the local populace, despite himself being a Hindu ruler of Majapahit descent.
 The long stay in Sambas also saw the marriage of Sultan Tengah's prince, Radin Sulaiman to Puteri Mas Ayu Bongsu, the princess of Ratu Sapundak.
 The royal pair had a son named Radin Bima, who would later become the second Sultan of Sambas.

 Following the death of Ratu Sapundak, the throne of Sambas was succeeded by Pengiran Prabu Kenchana who appointed Radin Sulaiman as one of his advisers.
 Historical records noted that Ratu Sapundak had desired to appoint Sultan Tengah as his successor due to his expertise in governance and administration, although his request was highly objected by the members of the Sambas aristocracy due to their religious differences, with the members of the Sambas nobility being predominantly Hindu.
 However, this would change in 1631, when Radin Sulaiman rose to the crown of Sambas, with the regnal name of Sri Paduka al-Sultan Tuanku Muhammad Safiuddin I, the first Muslim ruler of the Sambas Kingdom.